PrinandaRahmatullah/chatbot-nlp/README.md

 3. Model trained.

 ## How to Run
+1. Activate the environment if not activated.
-1. Run this command on your Linux terminal:
+2. Run this command on your Linux terminal:
     ```console
     export FLASK_APP=server.py FLASK_ENV=development
     ```
-2. Then to launch flask server, run this command:
+3. Then to launch flask server, run this command:
     ```console
     flask run
     ```
-3. Flask server launched.
+4. Flask server launched.
-4. Enjoyed.

 ## Note
-Feel free to fork this repository.
+Feel free and enjoy to fork this repository.